jnozzi/cocoadev.com/markdown/ResultCacher.md

 This could be implemented as a class on it's own and used for caching within messages.
 So it would simply perform the task of hashing the arguments and discovering them in a hash table.
 It could also do the coping of the values too.
 An interface something like:

-- (BOOL) resultFor:(General/NSInvocation*)pCall;  \\ returns YES if there was a cached result.
+- (BOOL) resultFor:(NSInvocation*)pCall;  \\ returns YES if there was a cached result.
 It sets the return of pCall if there was.
 NO otherwise.
 - (BOOL) resultInt:(int*)tResult withArguments:(const char*)frmt, ...;   // need a better solution I think.
 - (BOOL) resultFloat:(float*)tResult withArguments:(const char*)frmt, ...;
 ... \\ all the other variants